 "We want healthy internal competition," Therrien said.
 "A priority for us is we don't want that competition to become unhealthy.
 We don't want him hoping that someone plays poorly or the team plays poorly so he can get back in the lineup.
 That's not how I do things, I don't believe in that.
 Team spirit is important to me, with a good team spirit you can go far."

-Therrien said his decision to bring Eller back was made Friday night, but it might have been necessary regardless as forward Max Pacioretty missed Saturday's practice and underwent an emergency appendectomy on Saturday night.
+Therrien said his decision to bring Eller back was made Friday night, but it might have been necessary regardless as forward Max Pacioretty missed Saturday's practice with a fever and underwent an emergency appendectomy on Saturday night; he's expected to miss 3-4 weeks.
 Eller was skating in his spot on left wing of the top line with David Desharnais and Erik Cole on Saturday.

 Who's hot: Kovalchuk has at least a point in every game this season and has five points in three games to lead the Devils. … Brodeur has a 0.98 goals against average and .958 save percentage in goal. … Canadiens defenseman Andrei Markov had a goal and an assist in Montreal's 4-1 win in Washington, while his blue-line partner on the power play, Raphael Diaz, leads the team with five points, all assists.
 Goaltender Carey Price has allowed just four goals on 85 shots this season for a save percentage of .953.

-Injury report: The Devils are still missing center Adam Henrique with a torn ligament in his left thumb…The Canadiens could be without both Pacioretty, who'll miss three to four weeks, and Kaberle, who's questionable.
+Injury report: The Devils are still missing center Adam Henrique with a torn ligament in his left thumb…The Canadiens could be without both Pacioretty and Kaberle, who's questionable.
 Montreal is missing center Petteri Nokelainen with a back injury, the timetable for his return is unknown, and restricted free-agent defenseman P.K.
 Subban remains unsigned.